alan-turing-institute/Palaeoanalytics/README.md

 ### Output data

 The output dataset is a JSON file with data for the lithic objects found in an image.
-The data is hierarchically organised by lithic surfaces (ventral, dorsal, platform).
+The data is hierarchically organized by lithic surfaces (ventral, dorsal, platform).
 For each surface the metrics from its scars are recorded.
 In [this data output example,](output_example.md) you can find the json file that results from running `PyLithics` on the above images, with comments to better understand the feature hierarchy and variables.

 # 🖌 Drawing style for `PyLithics` <a name="drawing"></a>